 FS-HDR is network ready and supports SNMP monitoring and web-based remote control.
 Units can be connected to any Ethernet network via the built-in 10/100/1000MB Ethernet port, allowing control and configuration of multiple FS units from any web browser on a connected computer.
 Configurations can be saved and applied to multiple units, ensuring consistency and quick configuration in large installs.

 FS-HDR features unique over the network control of HDR settings from within its elegant interface available from any browser, anywhere.

-The Tangent Element Kb twelve knob panel provides remote real time adjustment control of the FS-HDR’s key conversion parameters for HDR.
+The Tangent Element Kb twelve knob panel provides remote real time adjustment control of the FS-HDR’s Colorfront Engine parameters for HDR.
 This enables quick access and tactile control for key FS-HDR parameters in live production.

-A new stand-alone app can be run on a local PC to provide communications between the Tangent panel’s USB interface and an Ethernet LAN, and ultimately connect to the FS-HDR.
+A new standalone app, FS-HDR Control Link, can be run on a local PC or Mac to provide communications between the Tangent panel’s USB interface and an Ethernet LAN, and ultimately connect to the FS-HDR.

-Note: The Tangent Elelment Kb is not sold through AJA and must be sourced through normal third party channels.
+Note: The Tangent Element Kb hardware is not sold through AJA and must be sourced through third-party channels.

 Video and Audio deserve the connectivity and bandwidth required to meet the demands of your projects.

 FS-HDR utilizes standard BNC as well as optional SFP inputs and outputs to integrate easily into a variety of workflows and facilities with support for SDI workflows all the way up to 12G.

 FS-HDR has Coax and Fiber* inputs and outputs to accept 4K/UltraHD/2K/HD/SD resolution SDI signals in Single Channel Mode.
 In Four Channel Mode 2K/HD/SD inputs can be routed to multiple locations simultaneously without the need for any external signal distribution.